binayshaw7777/Microsoft-Engage-2022-PresIN/README.md

 - **Firebase** - To authenticate users, store user's data and perform operations and store files (PDFs).<br />
 - **ML Kit** - To detect faces in the application.<br />
 - **TensorFlow Lite** - To recognize Faces.<br />

+## 🤔 How it works?
+- Intialially during registration the user's face embeddings is stored in a HashMap as value with a key that is same of all users "added".

 ## Flow of the Application
 ![PresIN](https://user-images.githubusercontent.com/62587060/170339689-8665f94f-f158-4717-80b1-8713251e6bc8.png)